Nyaya Ellide

 Nyaya Ellide is a 1983 Indian Kannada-language film directed by S. A. Chandrasekhar.
 A remake of his own Tamil movie Sattam Oru Iruttarai, the film stars Shankar Nag, Aarathi, Dwarakish, and Sangeetha.
 It was produced by Dwarakish and Prabhakara Reddy under the banner of DR Films.
+The film was a success.

 According to The Hindu it was one of the 1980s films with revolutionary songs.
+Dwarakish listed this film alongside his list of eight other films, which he considered his landmark films.